 We the People

-The museum’s signature film We the People is a 20-minute celebration of the national ideals of democracy, opportunity and freedom.
+The museum’s free signature film We the People is a 20-minute celebration of the national ideals of democracy, opportunity and freedom.

 Star-Spangled Banner Anthem of Liberty 3D

 Witness an epic battle during the War of 1812, when the sight of a gigantic American flag flying over Fort McHenry inspired the lyrics that became our national anthem.

 Using a fleet of specialized vehicles, two missions are launched to capture the birth of a tornado.